International Non-Proprietary Name (INN): etifoxine

 Metabolism: Strеsam metabolizes quickly in the liver until it forms several metabolites.
 One of the metabolites – diethyl-etifoxine – is active.

 Excretion: Etifoxine’s half-life is around 6 hours; the active metabolite’s half-life is 20 hours.
-It is mainly excreted in urine in the form of metabolites and in small amounts in the unchanged form.
+It is mainly excreted in the urine in the form of metabolites and in small amounts in the unchanged form.
 It is also excreted in bile.

 It is not recommended to use the drug at the age below 18 years old as well as during pregnancy or lactation.